bgd-labs/aave-proposals/src/AaveV3_Eth_BugBounty_20230710/BugBounty.md

 ---
-title: Bug Bounty 2023_07_10
+title: Bug Bounty May 2023
-author: BGD labs
+author: BGD labs (@bgdlabs)
 discussions: https://governance.aave.com/t/bgd-bug-bounties-proposal/13077
 ---

 ## Simple Summary

 This proposal executes the bug bounty payout for recent findings.
+It consists of four transers to bug bounty recipients.

+## Motivation

+In order to ensure the security of the Aave protocol, it is imperative that the Aave DAO fairly rewards bug bounty hunters for their contribution.

+## Specification

 According to the discussion on the governance forum and the passing Snapshot vote, the amounts to transfer are as follows: